Flight-School/Guide-to-Swift-Strings-Sample-Code/README.md

 are imported by Swift to use `String` values instead.
 However, some of these APIs still specify ranges using the `NSRange` type instead of `Range<String.Index>`.
-This playground demonstrates how to convert back and forth between the two range types.
+This Playground demonstrates how to convert back and forth between the two range types.

 ```swift